 “For what we preach is not ourselves, but Jesus Christ as Lord”

 Maximise is designed to refresh, equip and embolden Christian men and women to make the most of their lives to proclaim the gospel to those who desperately need to hear it.
-These three days – packed full of excellent Bible teaching, seminars, workshops and time to chat to other Christians from around the country – are designed to help you think through: How will you maximise your gospel ministry?
+We’re really looking forward to hearing from a great group of speakers (including Richard Coekin and Rico Tice) and these three days – packed full of excellent Bible teaching, seminars, workshops and time to chat to other Christians from around the country – are designed to help you think through: How will you maximise your gospel ministry?

 Who’s it for?